PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Bench-Scale Setup --- Thermophysical Material Parameters

 The conductivity and specific heat change with sample temperature in the simulation (\texttt{RAMP}).
 This can account for the sample deformation to some degree, when an air gap forms between sample and thermocouple.
 The temperatures are arbitrarily chosen and used for both parameters, except for Cone\_02.
 At high temperatures Cone\_01,~03~to~05 get relatively high values assigned by the optimiser, see figures~\ref{fig:ConeSimBestParaCond_Aalto} and~\ref{fig:ConeSimBestParaSpecHeat_Aalto}.
 Since the material is consumed way before the 800~°C could be reached, only a very small fraction of the ramp piece between the last two points can meaningfully contribute.
 Thus, ramp values for 800~°C are poorly chosen and should be disregarded.
 The cases where the temperature points are chosen based on the MCC experiment data, see figure~\ref{fig:RAMP_Temperatures}, lead to more reasonable results for the conductivity, which is different for the specific heat.
 The final point is at a temperature close to the maximum the sample material can reach.
 Still, it seems to be a useful approach for unknown materials to align both temperature dependent values to the micro-scale data.
 Maybe the highest temperature value of the ramp could be chosen to be about 20~K lower than the highest meaningful value in the experiment data.
 This is an attempt to prevent confusion of the optimiser with temperatures that are impossible to reach, because the material is consumed.
 Another strategy could be to run an IMP solely to determine the ramps for some best parameter set.
 Thus, more parameters could be spent on the ramp alone without getting too large generation sizes.

 With data provided from DBI/Lund~\cite{macfp_matl_git}, extending the conductivity ramps in Cone\_08-L3 seems not to change the temperature development significantly, see figure~\ref{fig:ConeSimBestParaCond_Aalto}.
 For most of the IMP setups, values for the lower temperatures are determined that are already in the vicinity of the experiment data.
-The conductivity ramp of Cone\_02 shows a relatively narrow but high peak at 105~°C, which is used to capture the glass transition temperature of PMMA~\cite{FIOLA2021103083, Hajduk2021_PMMAGlassTemp}.
-It should be noted, however, that the glass transition temperature is reported at about 122~°C for cast black PMMA, while being 105~°C for extruded clear PMMA~\cite{FIOLA2021103083}.
-In the presented setups here, the choice of temperature values prevents finding an accurate representation of the glass transition and should be taken into account in future work.

 Overall, the sample mass loss during the cone calorimeter simulation is relatively close to the experiment data, see figure~\ref{fig:ConeSimBestParaSampleMass_Aalto}.
 This behaviour is an emergent phenomenon of the steps taken with the gas mixture and gives confidence into the proposed method, since it is not an explicit target of the IMP.
 However, the flame height and gas temperature change with the release of the different surrogate fuel species, see appendix~\ref{App:FlameHeight}.
 This is likely due to dilution of the surrogate fuel with carbon dioxide.
 Which of the presented centre line gas temperatures in figure~\ref{fig:FlameHeight_Temperatures} is more realistic in context of the PMMA cone calorimeter experiment studied here is unclear for now.
 Still, it is worth noting that the difference exists, because higher flames might have an impact on the fire spread in a simulation.